 Cons – some impressions might be lost during profitable parts of the day.

-Ads are shown whenever it is possible until the budget limit is reached.
+Ads are shown whenever possible, until the budget limit is reached.

 Pros – if the budget limit is not reached, the ad will be shown whenever it is possible

-In Google AdWords, the account manager is able to modify the daily budget for a specific campaign up to ten times per day.
+In Google Ads, the account manager can modify the daily budget for a specific campaign up to ten times per day.
 However, increasing the budget assigned to a specific campaign does not necessarily increase the traffic to the linked website.
-In fact, a depleted budget restricts the ad to be clicked.
-Nonetheless, increasing the budget only gives ads the possibility to be clicked, but does not automatically mean that this will happen eventually.
+In fact, a depleted budget restricts the ad from being clicked.
+Nonetheless, increasing the budget only gives ads the possibility to be clicked, but does not automatically mean that this will happen.

 Impressions limited by budget depletion

 Insufficient resources or poor restriction in traffic selection might lead to a depletion of the daily budget during the day.
 Consequently, our campaigns might lose relevant traffic in the remaining hours.
-In AdWords, this case is labeled as “impressions limited by budget”.
+In Google Ads, this case is labeled as “impressions limited by budget”.

-AdWords offers the chance to customize the user interface in order to control for the following important indicators:
+Google Ads gives you the opportunity to customize the user interface to control for the following important indicators: